 Register as New Patient

-If you live in the Practice area and wish to register for NHS general medical services, you will need to complete a registration form (GMS1W) We require two forms of identification, one with photo ID and one with proof of address.
+If you live within the Practice Boundary and wish to register for NHS general medical services, you will need to complete a registration form (GMS1W) We require two forms of identification, one with photo ID and one with proof of address.
 Your NHS number is also required to register; this can be obtained from your previous surgery and we would strongly advise that you obtain 2 months of medication from your previous surgery.
-Patients are no longer allocated to a specific doctor and you will have a telephone triage appointment, or be seen by any Practice GP.
-It is also possible that you may speak to a GP from the Central Vale Hub and could be asked to attend the Hub situated in Porthceri.

 Complete Online Registration Form

-If you are permanently resident within the practice boundary, then you can complete an online editable GMS1 form to register with the surgery and once completed this can be emailed to the email address below.
-We will then process your registration within 14 days.
-All your medical history from your previous practice will be sent to us electronically. email@example.com
+If you are permanently resident within the practice boundary, then you can complete an online editable GMS1 form to register with the surgery and once completed this can be emailed to the email address below along with your ID and proof of address.
+We will then process your registration within 30 days.
+All your medical history from your previous practice will be sent to us electronically. firstname.lastname@example.org

 Temporary Patient Registrations